Financing a just transition

 By the end of the course, participants will:

-• Understand the policy and institutional landscape of just transition finance, including main stakeholders and the social dimensions of a low-carbon transition, relevant international frameworks, agreements and actors.
+• Understand the policy and institutional landscape of just transition finance: main stakeholders and the social dimensions of a low-carbon transition, relevant international frameworks, agreements and implications for the financial sector, including expectations on transition plans and supply chain due diligence.

 • Identify different types of financial actors and instruments and match them to specific just transition financing needs.

-• Examine the roles and levers of financial institutions in enabling a just transition through their products, due-diligence, decision-making, engagement practices and partnerships.
+• Examine the roles and levers of financial institutions in enabling a just transition through their products, due-diligence, decision-making, engagement practices and partnerships based on real-life case studies.

-• Learn about a range of financial strategies, instruments, and approaches—including bonds, loans, blended finance mechanisms, and ESG frameworks—that can support just transition objectives.
+• Learn about a range of financial strategies, instruments, and approaches, including bonds, loans, blended finance mechanisms, and ESG frameworks, that can support just transition objectives and respond to growing investor and regulatory scrutiny on social and human capital factors and their financial materiality.

-• Analyze real-world case studies from leading banks, investors, insurers, and development finance institutions to understand how just transition principles are applied in practice.
+• Analyze real-world case studies from leading banks, investors, insurers, and development finance institutions to understand how just transition principles are applied in practice via integration into products, risk frameworks, investment processes and transition strategies.

-• Apply these insights through a course-long group exercise, working collaboratively to assess financing needs, identify relevant social considerations, and design partnerships for a just transition investment.
+• Apply these insights through a course-long group exercise, working collaboratively to assess financing needs, identify relevant social considerations, and design partnerships for a just transition.

 The course is structured around four thematic modules, complemented by a final day dedicated to peer learning, knowledge sharing, and networking.
-Sessions will combine technical presentations, expert interventions, and interactive discussions.
+Sessions will combine technical presentations, expert interventions, interactive discussions and group work, with a strong focus on practical tools and use cases for financial institutions, including methodologies, metrics and emerging practices.

 This module introduces the core concepts of a just transition and their relevance in today’s global context.
 Participants will explore key international frameworks, policy tools, and institutional actors and explore social considerations of the climate transition.
 The group project, which runs throughout the course, will also be introduced.